odondushime/Spendora/README.md

 # 💸 Spendora

-**Spendora** is a personal expense tracker built with **Python** and **SQL**, designed to help you develop solid budgeting habits while practicing your coding skills.
+**Spendora** is a personal expense tracker built with **Python** and **SQL**, designed to help you develop solid budgeting habits while practicing my coding skills.
 Track your spending, analyze your habits, and grow the app every week — all while sharpening your backend and data-handling abilities.

 > Start simple, build weekly.
 Spendora is the financial assistant you code yourself.